What causes cellulite?

 However, fried/trans fats, specifically, are downright evil for the health of your legs - not to mention heart disease, arthritis and other degenerative diseases.

-With the growth of plastic pollution in our food and water supply, this is an up and coming cause of cellulite and is not going anywhere.
+With the growth of plastic pollution in our food and water supply, this is now a major cause of cellulite and it is here to stay.

 Cellulite cause #11: Pregnancy